 What should I do after the opera?

-Head on down towards the stage on the orchestra level at Capitol Theatre to take part in an informal Q&A session with Christopher McBeth, Utah Opera’s Artistic Director.
+Head to the Capitol Room, near the concessions in the Janet Quinney Lawson Capitol Theatre to take part in an informal Q&A session with Christopher McBeth, Utah Opera’s Artistic Director.
+You’ll gain insights into the performance, meet some of the cast, and experience a great way to pass the time while the parking garages clear.
 When you’re leaving the performance, you might catch a few of the artists hanging out in the lobby.
 Finally, there are a few downtown restaurants that stay open late so stop by one of them for a drink or bite to eat.